 I know the recipe looks a little intimidating, but most of the long list of ingredients are just spices.

-If you are running low on any of your spices, I recommend this brand which you can snag on Amazon for just a few bucks per jar.
+If you are running low on any of your spices, I recommend snagging them on Amazon for just a few bucks per jar.

 Here’s what you will need: